I Can Only Disappoint U

 "I Can Only Disappoint U" is a song by the English alternative rock band Mansun.
+It was released in July 2000 as the lead single from the band's third album Little Kix, peaking at No. 8 and becoming the band's fourth and final top ten hit in the UK.

-The song was written by band-leader Paul Draper with lead guitarist Dominic Chad.
-It was recorded and produced by Hugh Padgham and co-producer Michael Hunter during sessions for the group's third studio album.
-The song was released as the first single in 2000 from the group's third album, Little Kix.
-The song went on to become their fourth and final top ten hit in the UK peaking at #8.
+The song was written by frontman Paul Draper with lead guitarist Dominic Chad.
+It was recorded and produced by Hugh Padgham and co-producer Michael Hunter.
 A progressive house/trance remix by Paul Oakenfold preceded the release of the single during the summer of 2000.

 In 2004, Mansun released a demo recording of the song on the compilation album Kleptomania.
 The demo was recorded by Paul Draper alone with guitar overdubs by Dominic Chad.

-In 2013, Dev Hynes recording under his Blood Orange name recorded a cover of the song.
+In 2013, Dev Hynes, recording under his Blood Orange name, recorded a cover of the song.
 The song was retitled "Always Let U Down" and released on his second studio album Cupid Deluxe.